TechGrounds-Cloud8/cloud8-sasudi90/04_Security/SEC-08.md

 - Looked up key terminology.

 ### Results
-1. Recovery point of objective would be 15 minutes as it is stated in the question itself; 'the entire process', so that's the maximum time which the company will be down for.
+1. Recovery point of objective would be maximum 24 (DAILY back up) hours loss of data and minimum of 15 minutes as it is.
 2. Recovery time objective is 8 minutes, because it takes 8 minutes to pull the newest version of concerning website.